-PURPOSE: To provide employees with information regarding the Beeler Construction safety program and specific responsibilities regarding their involvement in

-The employees of Beeler Construction are the company's most valuable resources.
+- PURPOSE: To provide employees with information regarding the Beeler Construction safety program and specific responsibilities regarding their involvement in the company's safety program. - POLICY: The employees of Beeler Construction are the company's most valuable resources.
 It is the policy of Beeler Construction to provide a safe and healthful workplace for all employees through the establishment of rules, procedures and programs that are strictly enforced at all jobsites and locations.
 It is also the intent of Beeler Construction to comply with all federal, state, and local safety standards, codes, and regulations.